pspanoudakis/OS-Chat-Project/README.md

 ### Terminating
 Another special message is TERM, which indicates the termination of all the processes.
 Each process is designed to terminate after the handling of that message.
 But since the two paths are independent, if P1 sends an exit message to P2, only half the running processes will stop immediately.
 Consequently, all child processes check if a semaphore operation fails, which will happen if a termination message has been sent.
 When an operation fails, the process is terminated smoothly (freeing any allocated memory, detaching pointers to shared memory segments and deleting semaphores).
 The only exception is `writer` (when it hasn't read the TERM message itself), since it waits for user input and cannot exit on its own.
-When `reader` exits, the parent will know (because `wait(NULL)`is called after the children are created) and will send a `SIGQUIT` to `writer`.
-In `writer`, a `SIGQUIT` handler is used to make sure the process exits smoothly like the others.
+When `reader` exits, the parent will know (because `wait(NULL)`is called after the children are created) and will send a `SIGTERM` to `writer`.
+In `writer`, a `SIGTERM` handler is used to make sure the process exits properly like the others.

 ### Compiling & Executing
 Running `make` will create all the needed executables. gcc normally displays a warning ("assignment discards ‘const’ qualifier") 2 times while compiling `channel_parent.c`.
 It is disabled in the Makefile, but can easily be enabled back.